inteli5/proofreading_chatgpt/README.md

 }
 ```

-The default username and password are `testuser` and `testpassword`.
-The password in the JSON file is a hashed password.

 To add new user and create a hashed password , run `generate_hashed_pwd.py`.
-Once the new user and password is input, the code will update the `data.db` file and delete the default user.
+Once the new user and plain password is input, the code will update the `data.db` file and delete the default user.

 ### Screenshot